dftbplus/recipes/docs/defect/carbon2d-elec.rst

 .. figure:: ../_figures/defect/carbon2d-elec/armchair-v2-def1.png
    :width: 70%
    :align: center
-   :alt: Wave function of the lowest defect level
+   :alt: Wavefunction of the lowest defect level

-   Wave function of the lowest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
-Blue and red surfaces show indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.
+   Wavefunction of the lowest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
+Blue and red surfaces indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.

 .. _fig_defect_carbon2d-elec_armchair-v2-def2:
 .. figure:: ../_figures/defect/carbon2d-elec/armchair-v2-def2.png
    :width: 70%
    :align: center
-   :alt: Wave function of the second defect level
+   :alt: Wavefunction of the second defect level

-   Wave function of the second lowest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
-Blue and red surfaces show indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.
+   Wavefunction of the second lowest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
+Blue and red surfaces indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.

 .. _fig_defect_carbon2d-elec_armchair-v2-def3:
 .. figure:: ../_figures/defect/carbon2d-elec/armchair-v2-def3.png
    :width: 70%
    :align: center
-   :alt: Wave function of the lowest defect level
+   :alt: Wavefunction of the lowest defect level

-   Wave function of the highest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
-Blue and red surfaces show indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.
+   Wavefunction of the highest defect level of the hydrogen saturated armchair nanoribbon with a vacancy.
+Blue and red surfaces indicate isosurfaces at +0.02 and -0.02 atomic units, respectively.